 Hello.

-My name is Sharon Dixon.
+My name is Ashley White.
 I am a researcher working with the Medical Sociology and Health Experiences Research Group at the University of Oxford.
-I am asking your child to take part in research.
-Before you decide if you would like them to take part or not, I want to tell you why the research is being done, and what you can expect if they do take part.
+I am asking you to take part in research.
+Before you decide if you want to take part or not, I want to tell you why the research is being done, and what you can expect if you do take part.
 Please read what I have to say carefully.
 Talk about it with friends, relatives and your GP if you wish.
 Ask me if you have any other questions.
 Please take as much time as you like to decide.
-Sharon's PhD project, which is aiming to improve understanding and care for teenagers experiencing period pain, including in GP clinics.
-If you would like this information sheet in an accessible format please ask us.
 Thanks for reading this.